qwertyuiop1234578/VILLONES_SW2/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
 Description of the project in details.
-This project is a resume using html and css.

 Guiding Question:
 - What is the project?
+Resume using html and css
-- Whats the purpose
+- Whats the purpose? to learn how to use html and how to design using css.
 - What are key components
 - What technology used and how it is used